Alkoopman85/alkoopman85.github.io/docs/youtube_popularity.md

 ---
 ### Figure 1: Training Results of the CNN
-The CNN train and validate mean squared error durrign training on the video thumbnails.<br>
+The CNN train and validate mean squared error during training on the video thumbnails.<br>
 <img src="images/CNN_training.png?raw=true">
 <br>